jdennis/keycloak-httpd-client-install/README.md

 This project contains both a library and an executable tool (keycloak-httpd-client-install) that is capable of performing the above steps.
-See the documentation for the tool in doc/keycloak-httpd-client-install.md.
+See the man page for the tool in doc/keycloak-httpd-client-install.8.
 The tool automates and greatly simplifies the task of setting up federated authentication for Apache HTTPD in conjunction with Keycloak.